MyReceptivaTM Test Information

 If your BCL6 results are negative, you have less than 7% chance that endometriosis will be found via laparoscopy.

-A negative MyReceptivaTM test result provides assurance that endometriosis is unlikely to be the cause of undiagnosed pain.
-For fertility patients, a negative result provides assurance that the uterine lining is receptive and not the likely cause of fertility issues.
+A negative MyReceptivaTM test result provides assurance that endometriosis is unlikely to be the cause of undiagnosed pain or the primary cause of fertility issues.
+However, results should be taken in context to your complete medical history.

 Please note: The MyReceptivaTM test is a detection tool and should not be used for diagnostic confirmation.
 The test detects the presence of the BCL6 protein, a marker of inflammation proven to be highly associated with endometriosis.
 Providers are encouraged to refer patients for further evaluation to a qualified gynecologic surgeon specializing in endometriosis.